Lucky Charm Crowns DIY

 - First, measure and cut two strips of trimmers to fit around the head of the person being crowned.

-- Lay the trimmers flat, white sides facing up.
-Overlap the two trimmers slightly and tape together.
+- Lay the Green Sparkle and Rainbow Promise trimmers flat, white sides facing up.
+Overlap the two trimmers slightly and tape them together.
 Hint: overlap the two designs enough at each scallop so there aren’t holes in your crown.

 - Cut shamrock shapes from Sparkle Terrific Trimmers® and glue or tape one to the end of each chenille stem.
 Twist the stems into spring-like antennas and tape to the inside of the crown.